 If you’ve spent any time on this big, beautiful funhouse ride we call the internet, you probably have taken one or more personality quizzes.
 There are personality quizzes all over the place, and many of them go in-depth and do an excellent job of evaluating you.
-One of the most popular evaluations, the Myers-Briggs personality exam, breaks your personality down into four quadrants and assigns every test taker a four-letter designation.
-My personality type, for instance, is Extraversion (E), Intuition (N), Feeling (F), and Perception (P), and it’s one I share proudly with Albert Einstein, Mark Twain, Bob Dylan, Rachel Maddow, and many more of my favorite humans.
+The Myers-Briggs personality exam is a popular personality test that breaks your personality down into four quadrants.
+Then, it assigns every test taker a four-letter designation.
+My personality type, for instance, is Extraversion (E), Intuition (N), Feeling (F), and Perception (P).
+It’s one I share proudly with Albert Einstein, Mark Twain, Bob Dylan, Rachel Maddow, and many more of my favorite humans.

 - Network Engineer